 We also saw a similar phenomenon in our first Nutrient Optimiser Challenge, with ketones rising initially and then settling back down as people continued to lose weight.

-While ketones seems to take a little longer to respond in people who identified as insulin resistant, everyone seemed to lose weight at around the same rate.
+While ketones seem to take a little longer to respond in people who identified as insulin-resistant, everyone seemed to lose weight at around the same rate.

 What about exogenous ketones?

 Over the last few years, we have seen an explosion in the popularity of exogenous ketones, which enable you to top up the ketones in your bloodstream as well.

 This really is an unnatural scenario.
 Until now, ketones were only available when carbs and protein were virtually unavailable.

 Topping up your ketone stores while also eating carbs, fat, protein or alcohol is pretty much the most effective way to ensure that your body fat is never called on.

 Micronutrients are critical to support healthy mitochondrial function to ensure you can use the energy you consume.